How to delegate work

 Ensure you have both agreed the frequency of reviews during the completion of the delegated work, as well as the best method of review.
 For example, you may hold intermittent face to face reviews with telephone updates, if you are managing an individual remotely.
 Make sure you provide constructive and motivational feedback.
 The individual needs to be clear on how well they are progressing and what they need to do differently to get an enhanced result.

 Establishing clear boundaries will ensure that the person delegated to will be clear on their authority levels and when they should refer back to you or others for decision making at a higher level.

 - Clarify the resources and support available

-Effective delegation also relies on ensuring the person being delegated the work knows how to contact the key stakeholders and they have a clear and easy route to acquiring your support and guidance when needed.
+Effective delegation also relies on ensuring the person being delegated the work knows how to contact the key stakeholders.
+They need a clear and easy route to get support and guidance when needed.

 - Check that the person feels capable